Casa Batlló Tickets

 Frequently asked questions

-Barcelona Attractions thinks Casa Batlló is definitely worth visiting as you simply don't get to see incredible properties like this every day.
+Casa Batlló is definitely worth visiting as you simply don't get to see incredible properties like this every day.
 The colours and materials used are unique and when you see it in person, its even more amazing than the photos you may have seen of it.
 How often do you see houses with dragon bone balconies, for example!
 The facade that you see on arrival will have you saying 'wow' and you haven't even entered the property at that point!
 The interiors are equally as unique and special with the colours and materials used.
 You also can't forget to visit the roof to enjoy the views it offers of Barcelona and the colours and shapes used on the roof as well.
-The atmosphere also adds to the visit.
-Its just an incredible property to see and definitely worth a visit in our opinion!

 Is Casa Batlló a UNESCO World Heritage Site?

-Yes, Casa Batlló is a UNESCO World Heritage Site.
+Yes, Casa Batlló is a UNESCO World Heritage Site as part of the 'Works of Gaudí' listing.

 Can I take photos in Casa Batlló?